WarlonZeng/NYUHackathon2017/README.md

 3. Import the SQL
 4. Run by "python app.py"

 Started with the database, identified tables and relationships (primary, foreign key constraints).
 Worked on the server after to retrieve the data from the database and render it with its respective template engine (jinja).
 Deployed it to the cloud via EC2 Ubuntu.
-Not hard, just needed to install the LAMP stack and do perform continuous integration with the cloud.
+Installed the LAMP stack and performed continuous integration with the cloud.

-## Challenges I ran into
+## Challenges we ran into
 HTML and CSS'ing the thing to make it look pretty and presentable.
-Not my cup of tea (I'm more software architect/developer/engineer).
 Probably wasted the most time with CSS'ing.
 Also the NYU API was unanimously deemed garbage or way too arcane.
-Also my SQL returned "duplicates", which I could have probably easily solved with a multi-value field.
+My SQL returned "duplicates", which I could have probably easily solved with a multi-value field.

-## Accomplishments that I'm proud of
+## Accomplishments that we're proud of
 Getting a minimum viable product ready.
-The backend capabilities turned out to be half the strength of my signature projects, but that's ok -- had fun.
+Teamwork was fluid in expressing idea requirements and specifications.
+Software architecture flow was implemented as planned.

-## What I learned
+## What we learned
-Not a lot for me (maybe for my team mates).
-The scale is too small (2 days) and not enough incentive to tryhard.
-I hear a lot of buzzwords get thrown around though.
+Could have used docker to migrate virtual box technology stack to AWS EC2 instance.
+There was time wasted in downloading LAMP software on cloud servers.
+Taught and gave team mates insight on backend infrastructure work.
+Also shared some web design experience as well.

 ## What's next for Findit